electrone901/crypto-crush/README_old.md

 # Crypto Crush
-Crypto Crush is a decentralized version of the Candy Crush platform for user to play and ern NFTs.
-Users can play, mint NFTs,  send it to their friends or other playes NFTs.
+Crypto Crush is a decentralized version of the Candy Crush platform for users to play and earn NFTs.
+Users can play, mint NFTs,  send them to their friends or other players' NFTs.
 As well as to add themes for new game topics.

 # How it's made
-Crypto Crush application makes use of the following softwares:
+Crypto Crush application makes use of the following software:
 * Deployed smart contracts on the `Polygon (Matic)` Mumbai test network.
-* Used `Truffle & MetaMask`.
+* Used `hardhat & MetaMask`.
-* Upload and store files to ` Liggthouse,  IPFS NFTStorage` [IPFS](https://nft.storage/) platform.
+* Upload and store files to ` Lighthouse,  IPFS NFTStorage` [IPFS](https://nft.storage/) platform.
 * Build a simple `Solidity ` smart contract.
-* `OpenZeppelin` Library to customize smart contract
+* `OpenZeppelin` Library to customize smart contract `Covalent`fetch and retrieves all the NFT from a wallet address
+* `NFTPort`Facilitated the NFT minting process without any fee for transactions.
 * Develop, deploy, and run tests the application with `Ganache` (local blockchain)
 * Build and use `React Js` to create components for single-page applications.
-* `Material-UI` to build faster, beautiful, and more accessible React applications.
+* Chainlink: for random generator number,    Material-UI` to build faster, beautiful, and more accessible React applications.

 Demo Purposes,